 • Recurring costs like inspections, insurance, and system licences

 And here’s the kicker: you need data.
 Your asset history, to be precise.
 Without it, you’re budgeting in the dark.
+This is where asset management software becomes invaluable for tracking and organizing this critical information.

 So before you even touch a spreadsheet, make sure you’ve reviewed: